nodejs/inclusivity/docs/POLICY_ROLES_RESPONSIBILITIES.md

 **Question for PR: Do we want to have requirements around attending meetings?
 If so, I'd like them to be a little loose to account for difficulties with time zones and accessibility, so we aren't losing diversity in our membership.**

-**Question for PR: Do we want to have anything about the member-only slack channel here, since we sometimes use it for discussions?**

-**Question for PR: Do we want to add something here about responsibilities around the code of conduct?
-I feel like members may be held to a higher standard.**

 If a member will be unavailable to meet these responsibilities, they are expected to notify the group in a timely manner, so resources can be planned accordingly.
-A member who cannot maintain these responsibilities for a significant amount of time will be asked to transition to a contributor role.
+A member who cannot maintain these responsibilities for a significant amount of time will be asked to transition to a non-member role.

+As representatives of the working group, members are expected to set an example with the [code of conduct](https://github.com/nodejs/inclusivity/blob/master/CODE_OF_CONDUCT.md).
+Violations of the code of conduct may lead to loss of member status and/or removal from the working group.

 #### Permissions